Mystic Knights of Tir Na Nog: Voice actors

+Development

+A second season entitled Mystic Knights: Battle Thunder was planned, but later cancelled, and its budget put towards Power Rangers Lost Galaxy and the English dub version of Digimon: Digital Monsters.
+This was due to Power Rangers in Space having strong ratings.

 Home media

 In the US and UK, only one VHS was released.
 In Germany, two DVDs were released with two episodes each.
 The original English audio is not included on the DVDs.